Career

 If you have any questions, please contact our recruiting team Kristin Rammler, Nadin Eckhardt and Michael Schur directly by phone or email (contact details can be found on our contact page).

-It is of course our concern to fill open positions in the company as quickly as possible with the most suitable application.
-Due to the large number of applications received and the varying degrees of complexity of the individual positions, processes can take anywhere from a few weeks to several months.
+It is of course our concern to fill open positions as quickly as possible with the most suitable applicant.
+Due to the large number of applications received and the varying degrees of complexity of the roles, recruitment processes can take anywhere from a few days to several weeks.
 You can also proactively inquire about the current status of your application at any time.

 To give us a comprehensive picture of you and your career at first glance, we ask you to submit complete documents.
 This includes: